A method of moments estimator for interacting particle systems and their mean field limit: Numerical experiments

 \subsection{Rate of convergence}

 In this section we wish to validate numerically the theoretical result presented in \cref{thm:main}, i.e., the rate of convergence of the estimator with respect to the final time $T$ and the number of particles $N$.
-We consider the framework of \cref{ex:Malrieu} and we set $V(x;\alpha) = - \alpha_3 x^4 / 3$ and $W(x;\gamma) = x^2/2$, so that $f(x;\alpha) = \alpha_3 x^3$ and $g(x;\gamma) = -x$.
-Moreover, we choose $\alpha^* = -1$ and $\sigma_0^* = 1$ and we aim to estimate the exact unknown parameter $\theta^* = ^\top$.
-The numerical results are illustrated in \cref{fig:rate_convergence}, where we use $M = 2$ moments equations.
+We consider the framework of \cref{ex:Malrieu} and we set $V(x;\alpha) = - \alpha_3 x^4 / 4$ and $W(x;\gamma) = x^2/2$, so that $f(x;\alpha) = \alpha_3 x^3$ and $g(x;\gamma) = -x$. \cref{as:analysis,as:propagation_chaos} are guaranteed by \cite{Mal01}.
+Moreover, we choose $\alpha_3^* = -1$ and $\sigma_0^* = 1$ and we aim to estimate the exact unknown parameter $\theta^* = ^\top$.
+The numerical results are illustrated in \cref{fig:rate_convergence}, where we use $M = 2$ moments equations with the even moments

 At the left, we fix the number of particles $N = 250$ and we vary the final time $T = 2^i$ with $i = 1,2,\dots,14$.
 We then plot the average error computed for all the particles in the system as a function of the final time.
 At the right of the same figure, we fix $T = 10^4$ and we vary $N = 2^i$ with $i = 1,2,\dots,8$.
 In order to have a fair comparison, we have to compute the average error using the same number of samples, therefore we compute the estimator only for the first particle in the system and we repeat the same procedure $10$ times, plotting then the error as a function of the number of interacting particles.
 In both cases we observe that the predicted rate of convergence is respected.